ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

 # _conda/analysis3_ Python Environment

 !!! danger
     All users are advised to [update their workflows](#update-workflows) to replace the `hh5` `conda/analysis3` environment with the `xp65` `conda/analysis3` environment as soon as possible to ensure continued support and access to the latest features.
-The `hh5` `conda/analysis3` environment is no longer actively maintained and, **after 30 May 2025**, the `hh5` project may be taken down without prior notice.
+The `hh5` `conda/analysis3` environment is no longer actively maintained and, **after 30 May 2025**, may be taken down without prior notice.

 ACCESS-NRI now supports and maintains the `conda/analysis3` _Python_ environment, housed within the [xp65 NCI project](https://my.nci.org.au/mancini/project/xp65/join).
 This environment includes _Python_ libraries commonly used for climate data processing and analysis, allowing users to run workflows on _Gadi_ without having to manage package installations themselves.
 This is the continuation of the environments formerly [maintained by CLEX](#acknowledgements) within the `hh5` NCI project.